Post Updated on December 9, 2020

 Your core values are basically the guiding principles for everything you do, and knowing your top five can help you make tough decisions more easily.
 Here’s a list of 500+ to choose from (sounds daunting, but you’ll see that many of them don’t appeal to you).

-Wanna know my core values?
+Want to know my core values?
 Genuineness, mindfulness, inquisitiveness, practicality, and simplicity.
 I try to make sure that each blog post I write and every decision I make reflects those values in some way.

 19. Think of one place you’d like to visit & schedule it

 Instead of keeping a city or country on your bucket list, take one step toward making it a reality and schedule it into your calendar.
-Once it’s scheduled, you can start to figure out how the heck you’re going to make it work!
+Once it’s scheduled, you can start to figure out how you’re going to make it work!

 20. Choose your word for the year

 For the past two years, I’ve been using Susannah Conway’s Unraveling The Year Ahead workbooks to reflect on the past year and decide on a word to guide the next year.
-My word for 2018?
-Connection.